tranek/GASDocumentation/README.md

 <a name="concepts-gc-local"></a>
 #### 4.8.3 Local Gameplay Cues
 The exposed functions for firing `GameplayCues` from `GameplayAbilities` and the `ASC` are replicated by default.
 Each `GameplayCue` event is a multicast RPC.
 This can cause a lot of RPCs.
 GAS also enforces a maximum of two of the same `GameplayCue` RPCs per net update.
 We avoid this by using local `GameplayCues` where we can.
-Local `GameplayCues` only `Execute`, `Add`, or `Remove` on the invidiual client.
+Local `GameplayCues` only `Execute`, `Add`, or `Remove` on the individual client.

 Scenarios where we can use local `GameplayCues`:
 * Projectile impacts